igvteam/igv-reports/README.md

     * __--zero-based__  Specify that the position in the __sites__ file is 0-based (e.g. UCSC files) rather than 1-based.
 Default is ```false```.

 * Optional
+    * __--genome__ An igv.js genome identifier (e.g. hg38).
+If supplied fasta, ideogram, and the default annotation track for the specified genome will be used.
     * __--tracks__ LIST.
 Space-delimited list of track files, see below for supported formats.
 If both *tracks* and *track-config* are specified *tracks* will appear first by default.
     * __--track-config__  FILE.
 File containing array of json configuration objects for igv.js tracks.
 See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0) for more details.
 This option allows customization of track parameters.
 When using this option, the track ```url``` and ```indexURL``` properties should be set to the paths of the respective files.
     * __--ideogram__ FILE.
 Ideogram file in UCSC cytoIdeo format.